Northumberland Line: Original line and closure

 The Blyth and Tyne Railway (B&TR) was incorporated in 1853 to unify several small independent railways and waggonways that had been constructed in the region since the 18th century to enable efficient transport of coal from the south-east Northumberland Coalfield to ports at Blyth and on the River Tyne.
 As coal production increased during the remainder of the 19th and early 20th centuries, the network of railway lines in this part of the region under the control of this company and its successors continued to expand, reaching what would become Ashington and Newbiggin by 1872.
 Though generally a secondary concern, passenger services had been operated on this network since the 1840s, but this traffic would greatly expand from the 1860s when the company (and its successors) began to develop a network of commuter railways connecting the existing system to central Newcastle.
 Following the amalgamation of the B&TR into the North Eastern Railway in 1874, the succeeding company incorporated these more southerly commuter railways into the North Tyneside Loop which, in 1904, was electrified.

 Faced with declining patronage during the first half of the 20th century, passenger services were withdrawn from the more northerly parts of the network (serving Blyth, Bedlington, Ashington and Newbiggin) on 30 July 1964 as part of the Beeching cuts, but much of this part of the system was retained for mineral traffic serving local collieries.
 While the remainder of the surviving passenger network fared better, remaining passenger traffic was insufficient to justify the considerable expenditure required to renew the electrical systems and rolling stock on the electrified sections of the network and, consequentially, these routes were converted to diesel traction in 1967.
 However, in the 1970s, renewed interest in suburban rail led to the incorporation of the North Tyneside Loop into the electrified Tyne and Wear Metro.
-As part of this conversion, a parallel third freight line was added alongside the Loop's existing passenger lines between Benton Junction (where they meet the East Coast Main Line) and the site of Backworth station (just east of the site of the modern Northumberland Park Metro station) where the freight line towards Bedlington diverges.
+As part of this conversion, a parallel third freight line was added alongside the Loop's existing passenger lines between Benton Junction (where they meet the East Coast Main Line) and the site of Backworth station (just east of the site of the modern Northumberland Park station) where the freight line towards Bedlington diverges.

 Nonetheless, remaining freight traffic on the network gradually declined during the late 20th century as local collieries were closed.
 As of 2022, around five freight services a day were operating the branch, providing the biomass (former coal-fired) power station at Lynemouth, at the northern end of the line, with wood chips from the Port of Tyne.